rosieevans/blog-post/index.md

 ![Figure 4: Longest Standing World Records for Men and Women](results/figures/longest_records.png)

 The figure shows that now is a particularly exciting time for men’s long-distance running, indicated by the collection of green bars in the bottom left hand corner of the plot.
 In fact, the longest standing record of this kind was only recently set in December, 2019: the 10 km road record set by Joshua Cheptegei in Valencia.
 Despite a global pandemic shortly after this, distance athletes were still able to train, since they didn't require track or specific equipment, unlike pole vault for example which is difficult to train from home.
-Hence, world records in these disciplines have been consistently improved since this period.
+Hence, world records in these disciplines have consistently improved since this period.

 Returning to men's pole vault, Mondo Duplantis is the most recent record breaker, since he cleared a height of 6.27 metres on February 28, 2025, at the All Star Perche in Clermont-Ferrand, France.
 He first broke the record in February 2020, which he has since bettered by 10cm, and — as previously discussed — this number is only likely to improve.